 With a tail curled over its back, a set of appendages that resemble lobster claws and a peculiar way of scuttling around on its eight legs, a scorpion can strike fear into the bravest of hearts.
 Beyond the fact that they all have four sets of legs, scorpions bear little resemblance to their spider and tick cousins.
-If you have lived in Southern Arizona for a while, you have probably seen at least one scorpion.
+If you have lived in the Tucson and Green Valley area for a while, you have probably seen at least one scorpion.
 If you are new to the area, you may be wondering how dangerous these bizarre creatures truly are.
 Whether you are native to the area or a newcomer, here are three things about scorpions that you should know.

 If there is a great deal of construction activity in your area, the disturbance of their habitat may increase the chance of a scorpion finding its way into your home.
 A rock garden in your yard or the crawl space under your home could offer scorpions a hospitable environment to seek refuge during the day.
 Scorpions may also be attracted to your yard by an infestation of spiders, crickets or other insects that are prey for scorpions.

-Whether you need help to control scorpions, rodents, ticks and fleas, bees, bats or some other type of pest, contact Bill’s Home Service Company for professional assistance.
-You can submit the online contact form or call us at 520-200-7043.
+Whether you need help to control scorpions or any other pest, contact Bill’s Home Service Company for professional assistance.
+Visit www.BillsHomeService.com or call (520) 200-7043.